GitauHarrison/tinker-education-work-management-system/README.md

 &nbsp;

 This way, quality of the most trivial things are going to be guaranteed. _Let your energy be well spent on things that build you._

+The full design of the project can be found [here](https://www.figma.com/proto/3AfCYTnIYOMUtTJ7UqtTjz/Tinker-Work-Management-System?node-id=30%3A2&scaling=min-zoom).